International Study Opportunities

 Summer Abroad Programs

-Broaden your law school experience by taking advantage of one of Pacific McGeorge's unique summer programs.
+Broaden your law school experience by taking advantage of one of McGeorge's unique summer programs.
 Some possibilities:

 - Take intercultural classes taught in English and Spanish in Antigua, Guatemala